Roy's Hickory Pit BBQ - Hutchinson, Kansas

 Roy's Hickory Pit BBQ is a small family run restaurant that has been in operation in Hutchinson, Kansas since 1982.
 Roy's is only open Tuesday to Saturday from 11AM until 3PM, or until the meat runs out.

-Roy's was closed the first time I tried to eat there, and I called to confirm they would be open before visiting in February 2009.
+My first meal at Roy's was in February 2009.
 Arriving at the small old building about noon on a Saturday, I opened the door to find the line waiting to get the counter was backed up to the entrance.
 Although a few of the people in line left when they heard that the turkey was all sold for the day, it took perhaps 15 minutes for me to get to the counter.

 I dined at Roy's again on the first Saturday in July of 2011.
 Arriving a bit before noon, the line of people waiting to order food was the width of the main room and 3/4 of the length of the exterior of the restaurant.
 We made friends with other people in line and discovered we might as well have arrived a little bit later.
 We were inside the building before more people got in line behind us.